sguox002/leetcode/leetcode-all.md

 <<-1081	Smallest Subsequence of Distinct Characters    		53.3%	Medium
 given a string, find the smallest subsequence with distinct characters. using monotonic increasing stack, when we see a smaller char behind we pop from stack (if the char has no more behind we cannot pop it)
 ->>

+<<-316	Remove Duplicate Letters    		38.5%	Medium
+remove duplicates so that each letter only appear once. return the lexi smallest string.
+- stack + hashmap
+- if current char < back, and back char still have in right, then replace it with current char for exampe "acbacdcbc" see 'a' ->"a" see 'c' ->"ac" see 'b' ->"ab", see 'a' ->"aa" ->"a" see 'c' ->"ac" see "d" ->"acd" see "c" there is no 'd' in the right ->"acd" see "b" ->"acdb" see "c" ->"acdb" need a counter map, a visited array.
+->>

 <<-1124	Longest Well-Performing Interval    		33.0%	Medium